hafizsyaqif/jackbdu.github.io/_posts/2016-11-20-shirkys-eye.md

 description: A series of works based on Clay Shirky's Twitter profile picture.
 ---

-[Clay Shirky](https://en.wikipedia.org/wiki/Clay_Shirky) is a former professor of mine, and I did this series because [Shirky's Twitter](https://twitter.com/cshirky) profile picture is his very intense eye.
+[Clay Shirky](https://en.wikipedia.org/wiki/Clay_Shirky) is a former professor of mine, and this series is based on [Shirky's Twitter](https://twitter.com/cshirky) profile picture, a closeup of his eye.

 ![Shirky's Twitter Profile Picture](/media{{ page.url }}shirkys-profile-picture.jpg) |
 :----------: |